jessewaweru/EcommerceAnalysis2024/README.md

 *Scatterplot showcasing the most purchased product Categories*

 ### Insights
-- The most sought after product category is clothing and all the four product seem to have the same average review rating from users.
+- The most sought after product category is clothing and all the four products seem to have the same average review rating from users.

 ### 3.3 How do different review ratings correlate with purchase amounts?
-Based on the many review by purchasers, I decided to see whether there was a correlation between the reviews and the purchases made by using all three correlational coefficient matrices to see if all three coud produce similar datasets so as to generate more accurate results.
+To analyze the relationship between customer reviews and purchases, I employed all three correlation coefficient matrices to determine if consistent findings emerged across different methods.

 View my notebook showcasing the steps I took:
 [CustomerAnalysis](CustomerAnalysis.ipynb)